Itai-Nelken/Pi-Assistant/README.md

 `--version` - show version.<br>
 `--secret` - a secret easter egg :upside_down_face:<br>

+## if you have any questions, check the [FAQ](https://github.com/Itai-Nelken/Pi-Assistant#faq) before opening a issue please.

 ## Updates

 To update, start Pi-Assistant and go to `other>update-this-tool`